chalatz/tours/pages/tours/guided/best-off.md

       In order to comply with Port Authority and Security, we provide the tour only for the number of passengers declared in the reservation.
   - q: What is the entrance fee for the Acropolis of Lindos?
-    a: It’s 12 Euros per person for Adults, 6 Euros for seniors (with Id or Passport) and no charge for those under 18.
+    a: It’s 20 Euros per person for Adults, and no charge for those under 18.
 The village of Lindos doesn’t have an entrance fee at all.
   - q: In case we decide to not climb to the Acropolis – is it possible to photograph it from the bottom?
 Is the climb difficult and are there handrails?
     a: The stairs are perfectly OK.
 The risers are 5-7 inches, and the treads measure